 The university’s stated goal of higher retention says a lot.
 Rather than encouraging students to seriously consider their goals and their reasons for attending college, Nebraska-Omaha would rather hold onto the students, keep them paying tuition, and let them figure it out as they pay.

 Is that really helpful?

 Ascend is a program for students who know what they want to study and for those who don’t.
 Ascend students explore their interests by gaining real-world experience in fields that interest them, not by taking hypothetical college classes.
-All the while, they’re earning college credit, receiving Christian leadership training, attending live student events, learning from monthly expert-led webinars, and plugging into a strong community and professional network.
+All the while, they earn college credit, receive Christian leadership training, attend live student events, learn from monthly expert-led webinars, and plug into a strong community and professional network.
 Learn more today before enrollment closes on June 30, 2022.

 The author of two books and a semi-regular blogger, Jace can often be found doing something with words.
 When he’s not, chances are he’s reading about theology, listening to music, or playing pool or tennis with his wife Shannon in their Virginia home.